Hosseindbr/Ev-projected-sale/README.md

 ![df_SUFFOLK_preds](Images/df_SUFFOLK_preds.png)

+> The model is predicting that the electric vehicle amount in Clark County will keep increasing exponentially in the coming years (the upper confidence limit).

 **- Westchester County**

 ![df_WESTCHESTER_preds](Images/df_WESTCHESTER_preds.png)

 > The model is predicting that the number of EVs in Westchester County are going to keep increasing at a linear rate (based on the mean prediction).
-However, if we look at the upper and lower confidence intervals, we also see the possibilities of an exponential increase and a leveling off.
+However, if we look at the upper and lower confidence intervals we also see the possibilities of an exponential increase and a leveling off.

 **- Queens County**

 ![df_QUEENS_preds](Images/df_QUEENS_preds.png)

+> Above, we can see that the model is predicting the amount of electric vehicles in QUEENS County to keep increasing exponentially.

 **- New York County**

 ![df_NEW_YORK_preds](Images/df_NEW_YORK_preds.png)

+> Above, we can see that the model is predicting the electric vehicle count in Ney York County to keep increasing exponentially.